Today, according to the radio, it is ‘National Encouragement Day’. A day for everything, so it seems… Ideal for this eve’s blog anyhow.

 Modern Day Witch-Hunt

 As I touched upon, I for one know how difficult it can be to set up as a herbalist in a framework where there is no solid support for our trade.
-OK we are (thankfully) no longer in the midst of the witch-hunt years, as detailed at Boscastle.
+OK we are (thankfully) no longer in the midst of the witch-hunt years, as detailed at Boscastle!!
 But the threat to Herbal Medicine is still there, thanks to our old worldly friends of greed, mass-control, power – you know the usual demons.
 The fields of Natural Health/Herbal Medicine are constant battlefields!
-We, as small time herbalists are fighting for our rights against the corporate global power machine (esp pharmaceuticals), or our own governments, universities, the media and the like – all of who are influenced by the corporate giants.
-Occasionally even family and friends might not fully understand or appreciate your career choice.
+As small time herbalists we are fighting for our rights against the corporate global power machine (esp the pharmaceutical realm), even our own governments, universities, the media and the like – all of whom are heavily influenced by the corporate giants.
+Occasionally even family and friends might not fully understand or appreciate your career choice because it is hardly a secure job.
 It can be a lonely place doing something ‘alternative’ with little chance of paid employment at the end of it all!
 I still feel the isolation, financial strain, the paralysing fear of failure, of making mistakes.
-There are few fellow herbalists to lean on, few mentors.
-Post-study, I’ve spent years, dabbling (an expensive hobby) but I’ve yet to make it a real stand alone job.
+There are few fellow herbalists to lean on, few mentors, few people to lean on for support if things go wrong.
+Post-study, I’ve spent years, dabbling (an expensive hobby!) but I’ve yet to make it a real stand alone job.
 Procrastination and fear have ruled.
 I suspect I’m not alone here.
 So few herbalists/naturopaths actually make a viable career of it over the long run, many fizzling out in the first 5 years.
-But 2019 – I’m a herbalist on a mission!
-I urge other budding herbalists to make the same commitment to practising your art, however difficult, however scary.
+But 2019 – I’m a herbalist on a mission! & I urge you other budding herbalists to make the same commitment to practising your art, however difficult, however scary.

 It’s too Hard – Why Bother?

-Because we simply need more herbalists!
+I tried to find a black sheep photo but I found a lone little black piglet on a dirt road instead 😉 Yes it’s sometimes a lonely road but travel on.
+Because the lonely road may lead you to a beautiful destination.
+We also simply need more herbalists, environmentalists!
 More appreciation of nature.
 More edible/medicinal gardens.
 Permaculture.
 Healthier communities.
 The passing down of the wisdom of our ancestors is not just a job out of respect, but a job of necessity.
 We live in a world of uncertainty, where Herbal Medicine is going to become increasingly relevant.
 If we are going to take back control of our health – we have to start in the home & garden, the forests & fields, our coastlines & hedgerows.
 To return to our self-sufficient roots, we need to reconnect to the natural world once again.
 When it comes to survival in uncertain times and political instability, plant knowledge is power!

 Try, try and try again.

-Yes it may take time sweet time.
-You may be exhausted and downbeat.
-But hey, perseverance pays eventually.
-I do believe this.
+Persevere in the face of critics.
+Yes it may take time sweet time and a bit of armour.
+You may be exhausted and downbeat sometimes.
+But hey, perseverance does pay eventually!
+I do believe this wholeheartedly.
 The beauty of being a medical herbalist is that you only get wiser with age!
 How many incredible herbalists keep on going way past retirement??
 There is no rush – start small and when you are ready.
 Do ad-hoc part time work if need be, but whatever you do – DO NOT GIVE UP on your plant friends altogether!
 Especially not if your only reason is FEAR.
 What a great shame that would be.
 Knowledge just wilting away.
 They have so much to share with us yet, our plant allies.
 If need be, take a few months out to refresh your knowledge.
 In the grand scheme of things our journey as herbalists has only just begun.
 Thousands of years would not be enough to unlock the secrets of nature.
 Whatever you can contribute – however small – contribute!

 It’s a Wonderful, Magical CAREER